 As lawmakers consider reauthorization of the Higher Education Act, there is sustained interest in creative solutions to address cost concerns and improve efficiency in the student aid programs.
-To that end, the Bill & Melinda Gates Foundation has provided grant assistance to organizations like NASFAA to work, first alone and then collaboratively, to present policy proposals through their "Reimagining Aid Design and Delivery" (RADD) project.
+To that end, the Bill & Melinda Gates Foundation has generously provided grant assistance to organizations like NASFAA to work, first alone and then collaboratively, to present policy proposals through their "Reimagining Aid Design and Delivery" (RADD) project.
 NASFAA’s work in the first three phases of the RADD project is detailed below:

 NASFAA on December 17, 2014 released a paper, written in partnership with two other policy organizations, on the issue of employer withholding in an Income-Based Repayment (IBR) system for federal student loans.
 The paper argues that automatically enrolling indebted students in IBR, and automating repayment through employer payroll withholding, could help to simplify the student loan system for students and radically reduce the number entering default.
 The organizations in this Phase 3 consortium included: NASFAA, New America, and Young Invincibles, with technical assistance from the Urban Institute and the U.S. Chamber of Commerce.
 Read the full report >>

 Through a second Gates Foundation RADD project grant, NASFAA on March 20, 2014 released a paper, written in conjunction with four other policy organizations, calling on Congress to reform the overly complex repayment process for federal student loans by automatically enrolling